top of page

 100 Roses

 I'm musing over the possibility of painting 100 roses at approximately the same size each.
-Here are first 7 finished roses.
+Here are first 13 finished roses.
 Do you think I can make it to 100?
-Check back in every once in a while to see how it's going.
+It's been about 8 months since the start of the project.
+Each rose takes about 30 hours to complete.
+Check back every once in a while to see how it's going.

 click/tap image to view full-sized